caarlos0-graveyard/java-best-practices/README.md

 ### TAB vs SPACEs and TAB size

-Is a convention in Java-world to use **4 spaces sized TAB**, even if a lot of other laguages uses, in general, 2 spaces.
+Is a convention in Java-world to ident with **4 spaces sized hard tabs**, even if a lot of other laguages uses, in general, 2 spaces soft tabs.

 ## Naming things